 In this tiny, little hole in the wall, you’ll find an array of simple, affordable Japanese delicacies.
-Omusubi--seaweed-wrapped triangles of rice wrapped around a choice of fillings--are made fresh when ordered, so the rice is moist and warm; brown rice is an option.
+Omusubi--seaweed-wrapped triangles of rice wrapped around a choice of fillings--are made fresh when ordered at Tamon Tea, so the rice is moist and warm; brown rice is an option.
 Fillings include the very popular unagi (eel) as well as spicy tuna, sukiyaki beef, pickled plum, Spam, and many more; $3/each.
 Donburi bowls are more filling; $8.
 I adore chewy mochi, and when it is made fresh, like it is here, it is as soft as a baby’s butt.
 Kushi dango stuffed with red bean and threaded on a stick, includes flavors that tend to be fruity--mango, pineapple, strawberry, and blueberry; $3/stick of three.
 (Dango is a dumpling made with rice flour; “hanami” indicates they are stuffed with azuki beans; “mitarashi” indicates they are glazed with sweetened soy sauce; “kushi” indicates they are served on skewers.).
 A machine from Hawaii produces powdery shave ice that is particularly pretty with blue Hawaiian ice cream soda.
 For drinks, choose from a plethora of teas.
 Plan to take away your order, as there are only a few tiny tables squeezed into the back.

 |exterior of Tamon Tea in Berkeley, California|